-YES!
-Sure, there were lots of reasons not to do it.
-But we found the reasons to do it more compelling.
-Once we had clearly envisioned this alternate life of ours, there was no going back.
+There were lots of reasons not to do it.
+But once we had clearly envisioned this alternate life of ours, there was no going back.
 We knew we’d always regret not trying.
 So we committed to the idea and made a plan.

 Ready, Set, Go!

 I let my employer know I’d be leaving in a year or so, and Wendy phased out of her job so she could stay home with the kids after her family leave ended.
 We saved as much as we could for the move and after the state of California finalized our children’s adoptions in November 2016, we were able to shift into the final stages of our move.

 Driving across country was a bucket-list item for both of us, so we decided to loop that into the move.
 After all, the kids weren’t in school yet and when else would we be able to travel for an extended period without putting our responsibilities on hold?
 So we bought a travel trailer, had a hitch put on the minivan, sold our house, then set off in May of 2017 and explored national parks for seven months—as “seven souls in a closet” as one of our friends put it.
 Yes, it was a squeeze with two adults, two toddlers, and three dogs in an 18-ft travel trailer, but we wouldn’t trade the experience for the world.